 Although I blog on a variety of Christian issues, “faith and doubt” was initially the primary focus.
 If concerns about faith and doubt have brought you here, several of my category sections [column on right side of blog] may interest you.
 Meanwhile, here are some links or other sources:

 Faith and Doubt: My personal story and thoughts on the relationship of faith and doubt.

-If Bart Ehrman’s books have troubled you, please know that the “Ehrman Project” is a web site featuring scholars who respectfully disagree with Ehrman and come to different conclusions. *Jan.
-2014: This site is not working anymore – not sure if it is a temporary problem or permanent?* Regardless, the videos are also on: youtube.
+If Bart Ehrman’s books have troubled you, please know that the “Ehrman Project” is a web site featuring videos by scholars who respectfully disagree with Ehrman and come to different conclusions.
+The videos are also on: youtube.

 The book “Dealing with Doubt” by Gary Habermas is available free in its entirety electronically at this site.